You’re supposed to have a theme for these things, I’m told.

 A beach somewhere in New Zealand.

-You might enjoy these weekly excursions if:
+You might enjoy our excursions if:

 • You’re into lifting weights.